-The accompanying unaudited condensed financial statements are prepared in accordance with U.S. generally accepted accounting principles ("GAAP") for interim financial information.
+The accompanying unaudited condensed consolidated financial statements are prepared in accordance with U.S. generally accepted accounting principles ("GAAP") for interim financial information.
 The Company's fiscal year ends on December 31.
-Certain information and footnote disclosures normally included in the Company's annual audited financial statements and accompanying notes have been condensed or omitted in these accompanying interim condensed financial statements and footnotes.
+Certain information and footnote disclosures normally included in the Company's annual audited financial statements and accompanying notes have been condensed or omitted in these accompanying interim condensed consolidated financial statements and footnotes.
 Certain reclassifications have been made to prior-year amounts to conform to the current period presentation.
-These unaudited condensed financial statements should be read in conjunction with the audited financial statements and related notes for the year ended December 31, 2023, included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission (the "SEC") on February 28, 2024.
+These unaudited condensed consolidated financial statements should be read in conjunction with the audited financial statements and related notes for the year ended December 31, 2023, included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission (the "SEC") on February 28, 2024.

-In the opinion of management, the unaudited condensed financial statements include all adjustments of a normal recurring nature necessary for the fair presentation of the Company's financial position, results of operations, and cash flows.
-The results of operations for the three months ended March 31, 2024 are not necessarily indicative of the results to be expected for the year ending December 31, 2024.
+In the opinion of management, the unaudited condensed consolidated financial statements include all adjustments of a normal recurring nature necessary for the fair presentation of the Company's financial position, results of operations, and cash flows.
+The results of operations for the three and six months ended June 30, 2024 are not necessarily indicative of the results to be expected for the year ending December 31, 2024.